 Most of us could probably recall such moments.
-An early one for me was when I was nine years old, the last picked for the neighborhood sand lot baseball game.
-In right field, hoping a fly ball wouldn’t come to me.
-Then it did, and I stuck my mitt up in the air, eyes glued on the ball, and WHACK….
-I pulled my hand down and there was the ball, in my mitt.
+An early one for me was when I was nine years old and the last picked for the neighborhood, sand-lot baseball game.
+In right field, I hoped a fly ball wouldn’t come to me.
+Then it did, and I, with eyes glued on the ball, stuck my mitt up in the air.
+WHACK, I pulled my hand down and there was the ball, in my mitt.
 It was a miracle, I had caught it!
-The whole team whooped and hollered… from fill-in to hero in one unlikely happening.
+The whole team whooped and hollered.
+I went from fill-in to hero in one unlikely happening.
 The euphoric feeling still washes over me when I remember that moment.

-I have come to believe that, though most of us are not aware of it, each of these experiences are “just a taste, just a faint shadow of something for which we were made.”
-(Alcorn, 2008) Every time we have an ultimate moment – some writers have called it “experiencing Optimum Flow”– I believe with Alcorn that “we are standing on the edge of boundless praise and energy.”
+I have come to believe that, though most of us are not aware of it, each of these experiences is “just a taste, just a faint shadow of something for which we were made” (Alcorn, Dominion, p.
+326).
+Every time we have an ultimate moment, which some have called “experiencing Optimum Flow,” I believe with Alcorn that we “stand on the periphery of boundless praise and energy” (Ibid.).

 Too Few and Far Between

 It’s a sad state of affairs that I see those moments as exceptions to the rule of my life, when I suspect that they are actually glimpses of what I was created for.
 I believe that we were designed to experience ecstasy, and occasionally we get a taste of it.

 We are created for that optimum experience in worship, I believe.
 I also think that the occasional glimpse of the shadow of something we were designed for is what C.S.
 Lewis was referring to in several of his writings, when he talked of a world called the “Shadowlands.”
 I have come to understand a bit what he might mean.
 It is like the words to a worship chorus, “when the things that surround become shadows in the light of You.”¹

 When we believe in God, seek him actively, then, “the things of earth will grow strangely dim, in the light of His glory and grace.”²